iron0012/donor_lifetimes_non_profit/README.md

 ![Hazard function baseline](images/cum_haz_baseline0-5.png)

-- The hazard function for each hazard were plotted below.
-Each function shows at what time in a donor's lifetime hazard will emerge.
+- The hazard function for each hazard is plotted below.
+Each function shows at what time in a donor's lifetime hazards will emerge.
+Each figure is the composite of the result from 10 000 bootstrapped models.
+Thus the spread represents the standard deviation of the models.
 Note that even though these functions are called "hazards," when they are negative, they are actually "benefits" that prolong the lifetime of the donor.
 For example, a higher than average income would produce a negative hazard over much of the lifetime of a donor.

 ![Hazard function for ACGC](/images/cum_haz_ACGC0-5.png>)
 ![Hazard function for Celebrity breakfast](images/cum_haz_COS0-5.png)